-The designer responsible for a signing project should be aware that the design shall comply with various standards.
-In addition to Department Standard Specifications, the following standards shall be consulted:
+Projects including pavement marking design shall comply with applicable standards.
+In addition to Department Standard Specifications, the following standards shall be followed:

 Manual on Uniform Traffic Control Devices (MUTCD) - The MUTCD was adopted by the Department as the uniform system of traffic control for use on the streets and highways of the State.
 This action was in compliance with Chapter 316.0745 of the Florida Statutes.
 The MUTCD is therefore the basic guide for marking.
 The requirements of the MUTCD shall be met, as a minimum, on all roads in the State.